Yin Yoga - What to expect in class

 The physical benefits of Yin practice

-When we practice we are looking to cause a gentle stress and stretch to the ligaments which enable them to become both strong and a little stretched.
+When we practice we are looking to cause a gentle stress to the areas we are working which enable them to become strong and flexible.
 This increases our joint mobility and helps to release blockages in the myofascial meridian lines.
 This basically means improved flexibility and an increase in circulation not just around the stressed area but also, throughout the entire body.

 The Stress relieve

 Now we are not just working on the physical here.
 Do you ever have the feeling that your head is about to implode with the amount of stuff you have to do?
 There is no time, no space in your life for anything other than your obligations and your to do lists.
 Busyness has become your mantra!
-Starting a Yin practice will give you space your body and mind.
-We do not hop from one posture to the next; We dive deep into the unknown of your body and mind to enable you to make a strong connection between the two.
+Starting a Yin practice will give you space in both your body and mind.
+We do not hop from one posture to the next; We dive deep into the unknown of our bodies and listen out for the stories and history it so desperately wants to tell us.
 My friend Paul (a musician) put it beautifully.
 Yin creates spaces like the pauses in music “ we need those spaces or gaps between the chords in order to make beautiful music, otherwise it would just be a mass of noise”.
 Yin yoga allows us time to pause and reflect on the state of our bodies and our minds.

 We are all striving to have more space and energy in our lives, energy to live fully and authentically.
 Not erratic, compulsive, exhausting energy, just a nice centred calm.
 So by working with Taoist Yin Yoga we are able to access stagnant blockages in the body bringing more life to those areas where we feel stuck.
 We are giving ourselves the greatest opportunity; to work through our mind stuff and understand ourselves a little bit better, surely that is worth taking 60 mins out of your week for?